sonata-project/SonataBlockBundle/Resources/doc/reference/cache.rst

 ``BlockBundle`` integrates the CacheBundle to handle block cache.
 The cache unit stored in the backend is a Response object from the ``HttpFoundation`` Component.
 Why a `Response` object ?
 It is a simple element, which contains the data (the body) and some metadata (the headers).
-As the block returns a `Response` object, it is possible to send it to the client, this use case can be quite useful for some cache backend (esi, ssi or js).
+As the block returns a `Response` object, it is possible to send it to the client, this use case can be quite useful for some cache backends (esi, ssi or js).

 Cache Behavior
 ~~~~~~~~~~~~~~